 JUDGE’S CRITIQUES: All judges will either be on video or audio critiques.
 You will be able to access your score sheets and critiques via your online registration account.

 INITIAL PLACEMENT: Each entry will be competing against a predetermined amount of points.
 Each performance will receive an award for their score.

-HIGH SCORE AWARDS PER COMPETITIVE DIVISION: The Pinnacle, Prestige, and Premier Division High Score Awards will be presented in the following age groups: 8 & Under, 9-11, 12-14, 15-16, and 17+ age divisions for Solos, Duets/Trios, Small Groups, Large Groups, & Lines.
+HIGH SCORE AWARDS PER COMPETITIVE DIVISION: The Pinnacle, Prestige, and Premier Division High Score Awards will be presented in the following age groups: 5 & Under, 6-8, 9-11, 12-14, 15-16, 17-18, and Adult divisions for Solos, Duets/Trios, Small Groups, Large Groups, & Lines.
 Production routines will only be awarded in the 11 & Under and 12 & Over Age Divisions.
-17 & Over Division can only be entered in the Pinnacle Division and will be awarded only in small groups, large groups, and lines.

 OVERALL AWARDS PER COMPETITIVE DIVISION: The Pinnacle, Prestige, and Premier Division Overall Awards will be presented in the following age groups: 11 & under, 12 & over.
 The top scoring routines in those 2 groups will be acknowledged and receive an award.